-- "acceptable level" of risk to a person from coal mining operations, see section 29. - "accident" see section 15. - "accredited corporation", for part 13, means a corporation accredited under section 227.

-"attendance notice" see section 213.

-"board of examiners" see sections 184 and 287.

-"bodily harm" see Criminal Code, section 1.

-"certificate of competency" means a certificate of competency granted by the board of examiners under this Act.
+- "acceptable level" of risk to a person from coal mining operations, see section 29. - "accident" see section 15. - "accredited corporation", for part 13, means a corporation accredited under section 227. - "attendance notice" see section 213. - "board of examiners" see sections 184 and 287. - "bodily harm" see Criminal Code, section 1. - "certificate of competency" means a certificate of competency granted by the board of examiners under this Act. - "chief executive" means the chief executive of the department in which this Act is administered.